-The leading supplier of Red Cross CPR “HCP” courses from the Winnipeg area is Winnipeg First Aid Ltd. The corporation has been supplying outstanding patron support and high-quality classes since 2008.
+The leading supplier of workplace approved CPR “HCP” courses from the Winnipeg area is Winnipeg First Aid Ltd. The corporation has been supplying outstanding patron support and high-quality classes since 2008.
 With a commitment to affordable prices and excellent service, Winnipeg First Aid has risen to one of the largest first aid and cardiopulmonary resuscitation service providers in Manitoba.
 Classes are available regularly all through the week and also at exceptionally reasonable prices.
 All CPR “HCP” programs consist of instruction and accreditation in the usage of AED’s.
 Registration for a CPR lesson may be completed thru telephone, electronic mail or by way of online application.
 Personal CPR “HCP” courses and renewals are also offered.
-Visit Winnipeg First Aid and sign up for the Red Cross CPR “HCP” class in Winnipeg that fits your time frame.
+Visit Winnipeg First Aid and sign up for the workplace approved CPR “HCP” class in Winnipeg that fits your time frame.

 How to Contact this Provider or to Register